MRepoApp/magisk-modules-repo-util/README.md

 ```

 ## How to update by GitHub Actions?
-- You can refer to [demo](https://github.com/ya0211/magisk-modules-repo).
+- You can refer to [demo](https://github.com/ya0211/magisk-modules-repo) or [ya0211/magisk-modules-alt-repo](https://github.com/ya0211/magisk-modules-alt-repo).

 ## cli.py